intro-to-research/intro-to-research.github.io/_pages/how.md

 - In wheelhouse/out of wheelhouse
 - Competitive Advantage
 - Follow ups, cascades, open up new areas (can you envision pivots?)

+## RESEARCH EXERCISES AND ACTIVITIES
+- Read a paper and identify two strengths and two weaknesses.
+- Read a paper and present it to a wider audience from the mindset of the authors.
+- Write a related work section for a specific area.
+- Isolate a theorem/model/equation and understand it:
+	- Why is it true?
+	- What are the key assumptions/steps that it rests on?
+	- Why are any assumptions needed/important?
+	- How can you summarize the theorem in one sentence?
+- Before diving into literature in a space, give yourself a safe scratchpad of ideas:
+	- What are you curious about?
+	- What sparks your interest / do you think is important to work on?
+	- Might be worth revisiting after you’ve seen a bit of the literature

 ## NICE TO HAVE / WHERE TO PUT THESE?
 - what/how: Importance of collaborations (short examples of how to find collaborators?)